-When undergraduate and graduate students volunteer at the Preschool, they gain real-world experience, learn about child and family development and learn how to teach in an early education program.
+When undergraduate and graduate students volunteer at the CDL, they gain real-world experience, learn about child and family development and learn how to teach in an early education program.
 Sometimes students are required to observe a classroom as a part of a class assignment, and the knowledge gained from these naturalistic observations is critical to understanding child development and learning.

 - Human Development & Family Studies Internship Programs: Juniors and Seniors in the Human Development & Family Studies major are required to complete three credits of internship for experiential learning.

 - HDFS 362 Development of the Young Child: This class introduces students to the principles and research findings on normative development with implications for the guidance of young children in the home and in preschool groups.
 This class includes observation at the Child Development Lab.

 - HDFS 663 Developmental and Family Assessment : This class introduces students to the process of family-focused developmental assessment with infants and young children, including family interviewing, taking developmental histories, observing children, and developmental screening.
 Students are placed in classrooms for three hours each week.

 - C & I 340 Elementary Education Practicum One: In this practicum and corresponding seminar, students explore the various relationships among education, curriculum, and instruction across contexts of home, community and school.
 Practical sites are in preschools, neighborhood centers, and after-school sites serving children from diverse backgrounds.

 - C&I 425 Concerns and Constraints in Teaching Young Children: This class examines programmatic, professional, and technical forces that motivate and constrain teachers’ work, and questions the assumptions and philosophies that are the foundation of various teaching practices.